cardosothiago/artificial-intelligence/README.md

 ## Objective:

- - Screen possible patients with Covid-19 and guide.
+ - Check patients in the knowledge base (.pl) and guide the necessary treatment.

 ## Requiriments: